 The International Academy of Greenwich (IAG) is a growing school.
-We opened with 95 Year 7 students in September 2016, and have added to this number year on year.
-We are a small school and have class sizes capped at 25.
-We will open a Sixth Form once our founding cohort reach Year 12 at which point we will offer the IB Diploma programme.
-We a presently housed in 'temporary' accommodation yet we have worked hard to ensure that our surroundings enable us to deliver a full Curriculum offer now and into the future.
-IAG is a candidate school for the IB Middle Years Programme and we are pursuing authorisation as an IB World School.
+We opened with 95 Year 7 students in September 2016 and will open a Sixth Form when our new building is ready in September 2020.
+IAG is a candidate school for the Middle Years Programme.
+This school is pursuing authorisation as an IB World School.
 These are schools that share a common philosophy: a commitment to high quality, challenging, international education which IAG believes is important for our students.

 IAG's vision is to offer excellent education which will harness and build on the linguistic and cultural diversity in Greenwich and nearby Boroughs.
-We offer: a truly broad and balanced curriculum; high academic standards; strong linguistic and communication skills; access to top universities in the UK and abroad; the passport to an international job market; and above all Active Citizenship skills to ensure our students can thrive and not just survive in the world of the future.
+We will offer: a truly broad and balanced curriculum; high academic standards; strong linguistic and communication skills; access to top universities in the UK and abroad; the passport to an international job market; Active Citizenship skills and respect for other cultures; and enhanced self-confidence.